LAITDK/Vimeo_Editor/Readme.md

 and when pressing the thumbnail, a modal window appear, with a Vimeo video player.

+The video will autoplay, when opening the modal window.
 The video will pause, when closing the modal window.